Adora-Foundation/awesome-green-extensions/README.md

 This extension is also open-source!
 More information on https://github.com/cnumr/GreenIT-Analysis

-If you experience any bugs with this extension,the project README file on github has some helpful information regarding permissions and fixes.
+If you experience any bugs with this extension, the project README file on github has some helpful information regarding permissions and fixes.
 #### Browser compatibility
 Chrome, FireFox
 #### Extension URL